 Adult Learners (Nontraditional Students)

-An adult learner is defined as a student 25 years of age or older who is beginning or returning to school after being away from college for a number of years and who plans to enroll in credit courses.
+An adult learner is defined as a student 25 years of age or older who is beginning or returning to school after being away from college for several years and who plans to enroll in credit courses.
 To respond more effectively to this group’s needs, the Student Experience Center serves as an advocacy and referral office and assists new adult students.

 The UA Little Rock Bookstore is located in the Donaghey Student Center complex and is the book center for UA Little Rock.
 In addition to providing required and recommended textbooks, the Bookstore has a general book department with a basic selection of books, special promotions, school and office supplies, and special order service.
 The gift department includes jewelry, imprinted clothing, and greeting cards.
 University class rings are ordered individually for graduating students.
 The Bookstore is managed by Barnes and Noble Bookstores, Inc., and is a member of the National Association of College Stores and the Southwest College Bookstore Association.